 Another well-known beaver catcher in Åmli was Sigvald Salvesen.
 He delivered live beavers to the best European zoos, including London and Amsterdam.
 He also sent stuffed beavers and beaver skins to well-known museums such as the Natural History Museum in London and the Smithsonian Museum in Washington DC.
 He sent a collection of photographs in 1924 to the Natural History Museum depicting a beaver hut in the Åmli area.

 Salvesen was also interested in producing scientific works.
-The most comprehensive of these was his Handbook of Fur Breeding from 1928, with 143 pages, which was published in at least three editions.
-He also wrote an article about the beaver in the Journal of Mammology.
+The most comprehensive of these was his Handbook of Fur Breeding from 1928, with 143 pages, which came in at least three editions.
+He also published an article about the beaver in the Journal of Mammology.
 The text mostly focuses on the beaver's habitats, its ecological niche and its building habits.

-Salvesen took the initiative to make a film about the beaver's life, which was filmed in the summer of 1925 in Åmli.
+Salvesen took the initiative for a film about the beaver's life, which was filmed in the summer of 1925 in Åmli.
 This includes footage of beavers in the open air, but also close-ups of captured beavers.
-This educational film was shown in theatres in Norway.
+It was an educational film shown in theatres in Norway.